• Home

 Notes

-Once the glaze on the donuts has completely hardened, individually wrap them each in aluminum foil.
+Storing: Once the glaze has hardened, individually wrap each donut in aluminum foil.
 Try to create a teepee with the top of the foil so it isn't touching the glaze as much.
+Keep at room temperature for up to 2 days.

 Nutrition